yigitsever/gradecoin/README.md

 # Gradecoin

-This is designed to sit behind nginx reverse proxy so running at 127.0.0.1:8080 or not using https is not a problem.
+Gradecoin is a undergraduate level cryptography simulation/game that masquerades as a cryptocurrency.

-It's currently live over at https://gradecoin.xyz.
+The project is live at https://gradecoin.xyz.

 ```sh
 # Test the project